[Ansible 2.12] Playbook to enable yum on EOL CentOS 6

 Hello everyone.

-Q. Why do you change it using a playbook?
+Q. Why change it in a playbook?

 A.

-2. ``Manual work on multiple machines is prone to accidents.''
+2. "Manual work on multiple machines is prone to accidents"

 3. "Playbooks can also be reused and inherited as procedure manuals"